akshatagrawal22/SSMD/README.md

 ### **Welcome 👋**

-Make sure you have a Local test Network running and connected with Metamask.
+Make sure you have a Test Network running and connected with Metamask.

 Instructions to run the DAPP: